 Opportunities to work part-time are available both at the law school and throughout the University at large.
-Students who choose to work may work no more than 20 hours a week per the BU Law Student Handbook.
+Students who choose to work may work no more than 40 hours a week in any combination of BU jobs.

 Contact the BU Law Payroll office with questions regarding payment.